Coma Divine – Recorded Live in Rome

-Coma Divine – Recorded Live in Rome or just Coma Divine, is a live album by British progressive rock band Porcupine Tree, first released in October 1997.
-It was expanded to a double album in 2003, adding the three tracks from the promotional single Coma Divine II (1999), and one more previously unreleased outtake.
-The expanded edition was also released on vinyl containing 3 LPs, plus a bonus 7 inch single with two demo versions of the song "Disappear" (later included on the compilation album The Sound of No One Listening in 2020; a newer version was included on the "Four Chords That Made a Million" single in 2000 and the compilation Recordings in 2001).
+Coma Divine – Recorded Live in Rome or just Coma Divine, is a live album by the British progressive rock band Porcupine Tree, first released in October 1997.
+It was expanded to a double album in 2003, adding the three tracks from the promotional single Coma Divine II (1999), and one more previously unreleased out-take.
+The expanded edition was also released on vinyl containing three LPs, plus a bonus 7-inch single with two demo versions of the song "Disappear" (later included on the compilation album The Sound of No One Listening in 2020; a newer version was included on the "Four Chords That Made a Million" single in 2000 and the compilation Recordings in 2001).

-The album was finally revamped in digipack through Snapper label in 2004.
+The album was reworked as a digipack from the Snapper label in 2004.